Analysis | The sweeping hypocrisy of Trump’s shrugging claim that ‘virtually nobody’ young dies from coronavirus

 Depending on the state, the group found, between 0 and 0.15 percent of children who contract the virus die.

 What remains unknown is the long-term effects of the illness.
 There are signs that contracting the virus could lead to heart or lung damage that lasts far longer than the infection itself.
-It’s been less than a year since the virus emerged, so it’s impossible to say how young people infected by the virus might be affected as they get older, if at all.
+It has been less than a year since the virus emerged, so it’s impossible to say how young people infected by the virus might be affected as they get older, if at all.

-We can say one thing with certainty, though: even 400 deaths among those aged 24 and younger — or, say, the 5,500 among those under the age of 45 — would not be shrugged off by Trump had they been a function of a terrorist attack or of immigration.
+We can say one thing with certainty, though: Even 400 deaths among those 24 and younger — or, say, the 5,500 among those younger than 45 — would not be shrugged off by Trump had they been a function of a terrorist attack or of immigration.

 When a man drove into joggers and pedestrians in Manhattan on Halloween 2017, Trump mentioned the incident nearly two dozen times in the following few months.
 He falsely alleged that the attacker had abused immigration laws to bring a number of relatives to the United States and demanded that the laws be changed.